-Welcome Sessions for young adults (17 – 25) with diverse learning needs and disabilities
+Welcome Sessions for young adults and teens with diverse learning needs and disabilities

-Who: Young musicians (ages 17 – 25) with a disability and/or diverse learning need
+Who: Young musicians (high school to young adults) with a disability and/or diverse learning need

 Which instruments: Keyboard, violin, cello, guitar, mandolin, harp, ukulele, flute, tin whistle, bodhran.
 Ukuleles will be provided for those who don’t have an instrument.
 Please let us know in advance if you need one.